Guardians of the Galaxy (film): Filming

 Principal photography began around July 6, 2013, in London, United Kingdom, under the working title of Full Tilt.
 Filming took place at Shepperton Studios and Longcross Studios.
-Later in July, Gunn and the film's cast flew from London to attend San Diego Comic-Con International, where it was revealed that Pace would play Ronan the Accuser, Gillan would be Nebula, del Toro as the Collector, and that Djimon Hounsou had been cast as Korath.
+Later in July, Gunn and the film's cast flew from London to attend San Diego Comic-Con, where it was revealed that Pace would play Ronan the Accuser, Gillan would be Nebula, del Toro as the Collector, and that Djimon Hounsou had been cast as Korath.
 Close was later revealed to play Nova Prime Irani Rael.
 Also at San Diego Comic-Con, Feige stated that Thanos would be a part of the film as the "mastermind".
 On August 11, 2013, filming began at London's Millennium Bridge, which was selected as a double for Xandar.
 In August 2013, Marvel announced that Bradley Cooper would voice Rocket.
 On September 3, 2013, Gunn said that filming was "a little over half[way]" complete.
 Also in September, Vin Diesel stated that he was voicing Groot.
 However, Marvel did not confirm Diesel's involvement in the film at the time.
 On October 12, 2013, Gunn announced on social media that filming had completed.

 Director of photography Ben Davis used Arri Alexa XT cameras for the film, saying, "I'm traditionally a photochemical fan, but going with the digital format was the right way for this movie ... the Alexa [provided] the right look for this particular film".
 During the opening scenes in the 1980s, Davis chose JDC Cooke Xtal (Crystal) Express anamorphic prime lenses because they "had more anamorphic artifacts and aberrations, which [he] felt added something".
 Davis used spherical Panavision Primos for the rest of the film.
-Additionally, Davis worked closely with production designer Charles Wood in order to achieve the correct lighting looks for each scene.
+Additionally, Davis worked closely with production designer Charles Wood to achieve the correct lighting looks for each scene.
 Dealing with two fully CGI characters forced Davis to shoot scenes multiple times, usually once with the references for the characters and once without them in the shot.